kirjavascript/cakeybar/README.md

 </div>
 <br>

-**cakeybar** is a user friendly tool for creating custom statusbars
+a customizable statusbar for your windowmanager

 * multibar/multimonitor support
 * expressive theming with CSS